 Stevens Point is a medium-sized city located in the state of Wisconsin.
 With a population of 25,880 people and six constituent neighborhoods, Stevens Point is the 28th largest community in Wisconsin.

 Stevens Point is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Stevens Point is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Stevens Point who work in office and administrative support (15.29%), food service (12.36%), and sales jobs (11.11%).
+Overall, Stevens Point is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Stevens Point who work in office and administrative support (13.33%), sales jobs (10.02%), and food service (9.07%).

 Also of interest is that Stevens Point has more people living here who work in computers and math than 95% of the places in the US.

 In addition, Stevens Point is a major college town that has a very high percentage of its residents over 18 years old who are college students.
 Naturally, collegiate life has a major influence on local Stevens Point culture, lifestyle and entertainment options.
 Stevens Point really pulses to the beat of the academic calendar.
 In Stevens Point every fall, returning students reinvigorate the community, who you will notice are all over town, buying groceries, out with friends, and getting acquainted or re-acquainted with each other and Stevens Point.
 One of the beneficial effects that colleges provide is that they tend to be lasting institutions that deliver direct economic benefits to the local economy in the form of such things as jobs for faculty and staff, and spending by students.
 Stevens Point benefits directly from this.

 The education level of Stevens Point citizens is very high relative to the national average among all cities (21.84%): 37.47% of adults in Stevens Point have a bachelor's degree or even advanced degree.

 The per capita income in Stevens Point in 2018 was $26,554, which is low income relative to Wisconsin, and middle income relative to the rest of the US.
 This equates to an annual income of $106,216 for a family of four.
 However, Stevens Point contains both very wealthy and poor people as well.